Florida’s Commercial Driver’s License Laws

 The driver's license must meet or exceed the applicable weight limits.
 For example, a class A CDL can be used to operate any size or weight of CMV.

-Endorsements.
-While classes govern the weight of the vehicle, the type of vehicle and cargo can require special endorsements.
+While CDL classes govern the weight of the vehicle, the type of vehicle and cargo can require special endorsements.
 Carrying passengers or hazardous materials requires a hazmat or passenger endorsement.
 Each endorsement carries special rules and testing requirements.

 Generally, to obtain a CDL in Florida, an applicant must first hold a Florida driver's license, followed by a commercial learner's permit (CLP).
-The CLP requires a valid driver's license, proof of residency, and a background check.
+To get a CLP, the driver must have a valid driver's license, provide proof of residency, and pass a background check.
 The CLP applicant must also pass a written test.
 A CLP holder can operate a CMV while under the supervision of a CDL-holder who's at least 21 years old.
-After 14 days of practice, the CLP holder can take the driving test to obtain a CDL.
+(Fla.
+Admin.
+Code Ann. r.
+15A-7.005 (2024); Fla.
+Admin.
+Code Ann. r.
+15A-7.011 (2024).)

-Age
+CDL Age Restrictions

 Applicants must be at least 18 years old to obtain a CLP or CDL.
 However, drivers who are younger than 21 years old can't transport hazardous materials or operate a CDL out-of-state.